danielsaurus/jotsanddoodles/gtd/gtd-outline.md

 =====
 template: reference

+This is a general outline of David Allen's [Getting Things Done](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280) as originally collected by [MVance](http://www.minezone.org/wiki/MVance/GettingThingsDone).

 # Notes from Getting Things Done by David Allen #

   1. Capture all the things that need to get done into a logical and trusted system outside of your head and off your mind